lwiest/VocabularyFox/README.md

 <img src="pics/pic01.png"/>

-INFO
-VocabularyFox quizzes are located in the `quizzes` folder.
+**INFO**: VocabularyFox quizzes are located in the `quizzes` folder.
 If no such folder exists, then VocabularyFox creates a `quizzes` folder with a sample quiz.

 To select quiz options, click the cogwheel icon <img src="pics/pic02.png"/>.
 This opens the preferences dialog.
 It displays the version number, lets you change the language of the user interface (currently English and German), and lets you modify quiz options: